-ESM 399U Independent Study 1-6 sem. hrs.
+ESM 399U Independent Study

 ESM 401U Honors Directed Research

 Supervised research on topics of significance in the field.
 Topics are required to have a significant theoretical component.
 Completion of the research could result in an article acceptable for publication.
 Prerequisite: Approval of the Program Director.
 3 sem. hrs.